jdiehl/brackets-less-autocompile/README.md

     { "less": [ "path/to/file1.less", "path/to/file2.less" ] }

 All file paths must be relative to the project's root folder.
+To disable less-autocompile for a project, specify an empty list of files:

+    { "less": [] }

 ### Acknowledgements